ignatiusmb/mauss.dev/content/help.md

 title: Help
 ---

-Help page, brief explanation for each routes located in the navigation bar.
+Having trouble navigating through the page?
+Don't know what or where to look first?
+Read the brief explanation for each pages below, perhaps there's something for you in those pages.

 ## [About](about)